 “A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.” — Lao Tzu

-I’ve had a unique privilege of leading high-performance distributed teams for more than several years.
+I’ve had a unique privilege of leading high-performance remote teams for more than 20 years.

 I was lucky to be on a team in an organization whose driving philosophy was “leverage the best talent in the world, from around the world.”

-By opening up the opportunity to distributed teams early on, we got a lot of practice and experience in creating high-performance distributed teams.
+By opening up the opportunity to distributed teams early on, we got a lot of practice and experience in creating high-performance remote teams.

-While on-site teams have the advantage of face-time and high-bandwidth communication, distributed teams can have the advantage of focus and results, with fewer distractions and more discipline (if done well.)
+While on-site teams have the advantage of facetime and high-bandwidth communication, remote teams can have the advantage of focus and results, with fewer distractions and more discipline (if done well.)